Get a Free Quote

 + What is the MOQ, production timeline, and can we lock multi-year AUD pricing?

-MOQ is 200 pieces per style.
+MOQ: 200 pieces per style.
 Sample turnaround: 7 days.
 Production: 25–30 days.
-Ocean freight: 12–21 days (with BMSB buffer Sept–Apr).
-Total factory-to-door: 6–7 weeks peak, 5–6 weeks off-peak.
-Multi-year PO programs available with fixed AUD pricing, phased delivery by term, annual spec review, and guaranteed production capacity.
-Modern Slavery Act compliance documentation, Sedex SMETA audit reports, and NATA batch certificates included in every program.
+Ocean freight: 12–21 days.
+Multi-year PO programs with fixed AUD pricing, phased delivery by term, and guaranteed production capacity are available.

-+ Do you provide Modern Slavery Act 2018 (Cth) compliance documentation for our mandatory reporting obligations?
++ Do you provide Modern Slavery Act 2018 (Cth) compliance documentation for mandatory reporting?

-Yes — and it is audited, not a policy statement.
-We provide Sedex SMETA 4-pillar audit reports covering Labour Standards, Health & Safety, Environment, and Business Ethics.
-Full supply chain traceability from fabric mill to finished garment.
-WRAP (Worldwide Responsible Accredited Production) certification available.
-Factory registration details, worker interview summaries, wage records, working-hour data, and chemical compliance certificates (AICIS/NICNAS, ACCC-tested) — all organised per school, legal-ready for your Section 16 Modern Slavery Statement submission.
+Yes — audited Sedex SMETA 4-pillar reports, full supply chain traceability from fabric mill to finished garment, worker records, and chemical compliance certificates (AICIS/NICNAS, ACCC-tested).
+All organised per school, legal-ready for your Section 16 submission.

 Have a question not covered here?
 Talk to our Australia team directly — we respond within 48 hours with a detailed quote, fabric samples, and DDP pricing.